Spontaneous symmetry breaking on graphs and lattices: Graphs

 Before proceeding to discuss the properties of spectral dimension on structured graphs, it is wise to review the simplest case of random graphs: the Erd\H{o}s-R\'enyi graphs where pairs of vertices are connected independently with a given probability, or the configuration model where the degree distribution is prescribed, but the graph is otherwise random.
 Simple settings like this do not provide, however, the power law asymptotics (\ref{spectrald}), and their effective dimension is effectively infinite, ascertaining spontaneous breaking of the field shift symmetry in all cases.
+(To be more precise, we should be talking about the giant connected component of such graphs, while finite disconnected components trivially cannot support SSB since only a finite number of degrees of freedom can reside on such components.)
 The spectral densities of graph Laplacians in such models have been studied in a number of works \cite{RB,onthem,laplace}.
 The lucid exposition of \cite{onthem} shows, in particular, that in the absence of vertices of degree 2, there is a spectral gap, and the spectral density $\rho(\lambda)$ is exactly zero below a certain threshold.
 If there is a finite fraction of vertices of degree 2, the support of $\rho(\lambda)$ extends all the way to $\lambda=0$, but the asympotics in that region is such that $\rho(\lambda)$ decays faster than any power.
 All of these cases correspond to an infinite spectral dimension.